qgis/QGIS-Documentation/source/docs/documentation_guidelines/writing.rst

 ============

 QGIS Documentation will
-be built automatically on the server at 0, 8am, 4pm PDT (Pacific Daylight Time).
+be built automatically on the server at 0, 8am, 4pm US/Pacific (Pacific Time).
 The current status is available at http://docs.qgis.org.

 QGIS Documentation is mainly written using the reStructuredText (reST) format syntax,